cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 ## Background

+The Cosmos SDK has historically been a Golang only framework for building blockchain applications.
+However, discussions about supporting additional programming languages and virtual machine environments have been underway since early 2023.
+Recently we have identified the following key target user groups:
+1. projects that want to primarily target a single programming language and virtual machine environment besides Golang but who still want to use Cosmos SDK internals for consensus and storage
+2. projects that want to integrate multiple programming languages and virtual machine environments into an integrated application

+While these two user groups may have substantially different needs, the goals of the second group are more challenging to support and require a more clearly specified unified design.

+This RFC primarily attempts to address the needs of the second group.
+However, in doing so, it also intends to address the needs of the first group as we will likely build many of the components needed for this group by building an integrated cross-language, cross-VM framework.
+Those needs of the first group which are not satisfactorily addressed by the cross-language framework should be addressed in separate RFCs.

 ## Proposal

-We propose a conceptual and formal model for defining **accounts** and **modules** which can interoperate with each other through **messages** in a cross-language environment.
+We propose a conceptual and formal model for defining **accounts** and **modules** which can interoperate with each other through **messages** in a cross-language, cross-VM environment.

-### Core Concepts

-We start with the conceptual definition of some core concepts from the perspective of a developer trying to write code for a module or account.
-The formal representation of these concepts in a particular coding environment may vary depending on that environment, but the essence should remain more or less the same.
-Formal system-wide definitions will be given later in the section on the **hypervisor** and **virtual machines**.
+We start with the conceptual definition of core concepts from the perspective of a developer trying to write code for a module or account.
+The formal details of how these concepts are represented in a specific coding environment may vary significantly, however, the essence should remain more or less the same in most coding environments.

+### Account

 An **account** is defined as having:
 * a unique **address**
 * an **account handler** which is some code which can process **messages** and send **messages** to other **accounts**
-* some optional **account config** data
+* some optional **account config** bytes

+### Address

-An **address** is defined as a variable-length byte array of up to 255 bytes, although this may be subject to change.
+An **address** is defined as a variable-length byte array of up to 255 bytes so that an address can be represented as a 256-byte array with the first byte indicating the length of the address.
+TODO: a 255-byte is probably way longer than needed and we could likely shorten this to 63 bytes without any negative impact.

+### Message

 A **message** is defined as a tuple of:
 * a **message name**
 * and **message data**

+A **message name** is an ASCII string of up to 255 characters so that it can be represented as a 256-byte array with the first byte indicating the length of the string.
+**Message names** can only contain letters, numbers and the special characters `:`, `_`, `/`, and `.`.

+**Message data** will be defined in more detail later.

+### Account Handler

+The code that implements an account's message handling is known as the **account handler**.

-When a **message** is sent to an **account**'s code handler, that handler will receive:
+When a **message** is sent to an **account handler**, it will receive:
 * the **address** of the **account** (its own address)
 * the **address** of the account sending the message (the caller), which will be empty if the message is a query
 * the **message name**
 * the **message data**
-* a **gas limit**
+* a `uint64` **gas limit**
-* **account config** data
+* optional **account config** bytes

 The handler can then execute some code and return a response or an error.
+Details on message responses and errors will be described later.

 To send a **message** to another **account**, the caller must specify:
 * the **message name**
 * the **message data**
 * a **gas limit**
-* and optionally, the **address** of the **account** to send the message to
+* optionally, the **address** of the **account** to send the message to

+The handler for a specific message within an **account handler** is known as a **message handler**.

+### Modules and Modules Messages

-There is a special class of **message name**'s known as **module messages**, where the caller should omit the **address** of the receiving **account**.
+There is a special class of **message**s known as **module messages**, where the caller should omit the **address** of the receiving **account**.
 The routing framework can look up the **address** of the receiving **account** based on the **message name** of a **module message**.

 **Accounts** which define handlers for **module messages** are known as **modules**.

+**Module messages** are distinguished from other messages because their **message name** must start with the `module:` prefix.

+The special kind of **account handler** which handles **module messages** is known as a **module handler**.
+A **module** is thus instance an instance of a **module handler** with a specific **address** in the same way that an **account** is an instance of an **account handler**.
+In addition to a bytes **address**, **modules** also have a human-readable **module name**.

+More details on **modules** and **module messages** will be given later.

+### Account Handler and Message Metadata

+Every **account handler** is expected to provide metadata which at a minimum provides:
+* a list of the **message names** it defines **message handlers** for, and
+* the **volatility** of each message handler, described below

+Metadata for **account handlers** and **message handlers** can also contain additional bytes which for now are not standardized at this level.

+### State and Volatility

 **Account**s generally also have some mutable state, but within this specification, state is expected to be handled by some special state **module** which is defined by separate specifications.

-**Account handlers** should provide metadata about themselves and all the **messages that they handle.
-In the current design, the only part of the **message** metadata which is standardized at this level is an enum value, **volatility**, which describes the behavior of the handler with respect to state.
+However, the metadata for each message handler in an **account handler** does specify its **volatility**, which describes a message handler's behavior with respect to state and side effects.
-This `volatile` enum can have one of the following values:
+**Volatility** is an enum value that can have one of the following values:
 * `volatile`: the handler can have side effects and send `volatile`, `radonly` or `pure` messages to other accounts.
 Such handlers are expected to both read and write state.
 * `readonly`: the handler cannot cause effects side effects and can only send `readonly` or `pure` messages to other accounts.
 Such handlers are expected to only read state.
 * `pure`: the handler cannot cause any side effects and can only call other pure handlers.
 Such handlers are expected to neither read nor write state.

-For the time being, further standardization around message metadata is expected to be done at other levels of the stack, and as far as this specification is concerned, message metadata should be considered opaque bytes.

 ### Account Lifecycle

-**Accounts* can be created, destroyed and migrated to new **account handlers**.
+**Accounts** can be created, destroyed and migrated to new **account handlers**.

 **Account handlers** can define code for the following special **message name**'s:
 * `on_create`: called when an account is created with **message data** containing arbitrary initialization data